LSSTDESC/stream_sim/docs/source/data.md

 ```

 The script will:
-1. Download a compressed archive (~4.3 MB) from Zenodo
+1. Download a compressed archive from Zenodo
 2. Extract it to the `data/` directory
 3. Clean up temporary and system files
 4. Verify the installation